garrandall/popular-music-data/tracks/prisoner-the-weeknd-lana-del-rey.md

 I'm a prisoner to my addiction
 I'm addicted to a life that's so empty and so cold
 I'm a prisoner to my decisions
-Ooh, ooh, ooh
+Oh, oh oh

 I think I've been in Hollywood for too long
 Cause I can feel my soul burning, feel it burning slow But I would be nothing without the touch
-I feel the rush and it's amazing, hmm
+I feel the rush and it's amazing, hm

 Maybe I've been always destined to end up in this place, yeah